 In 17th century Italy, Stefano Della Bella created, A Woman Carrying Her Baby in Her Arms and Another Small Child on Her Back, Accompanied by a Young Boy.
 Here we have an example of a tandem carry using what we would now call a wrap.
 Both children appear to be in a kind of rucksack carry, the older child on her back is able to look over her shoulder.
 It is difficult to tell whether his legs are together and down her back (similar to the position commonly used in Japan and China) or if they are spread out in a more ergonomic position.
 The younger child, on her front, appears to be in a semi-reclined position.

-In the late 18th century, Cornelia Sheffer-Lammer painted a solider’s widow with a child on her back.
+In the late 18th century, Cornelia Sheffer-Lammer painted a soldier’s widow with a child on her back.
 This carry would be very familiar to a modern babywearer.
 It appears to be a simple rucksack, high-back carry with the tails crossed over the wearer’s chest, then wrapped around the waist and tied.
 The mother may be patting the baby’s bottom with her hands behind her back.
-Most women today, especially if they are breastfeeding would find crossing the tails of a rucksack over the chest uncomfortable, however, a woman of the 18th century would have had stays (corset) to support the pressure of the wrap.
+Most women today, especially if they are breastfeeding would find crossing the tails of a rucksack over the chest uncomfortable, however, a woman of the 18th century would have had stays (corset) to support the pressure of the wrap– and it was the style to cross a kerchief over the chest in that fashion.
 The widow came from some level of wealth, her child wears well-fitted, stylish clothing, her bonnet and shirt are not stained– both have shoes on their feet.
 Richly dyed cloth, such as the cloth holding the baby, would have been expensive.
 The cloth she is using would very likely be a shawl.
 In this scene, the use of a makeshift infant carrier, likely from a mourning shawl, is symbolic of desperation.
-The widow, once respectable, is now rendered a transient with the literal burden of childcare in poverty on her shoulders.
+The widow, once respectable, is now rendered a transient with the literal burden of caring for children in poverty on her shoulders.

-Poor people were not the only ones wearing their babies, rather the artists took an everyday, ubiquitous object (the infant carrier) and obligation (childcare) and used it allegorically: the subject is encumbered with the responsibility for the child(ren).
+Poor people were not the only ones wearing their babies, rather the artists took an everyday, ubiquitous object (the infant carrier) and obligation (childcare) and used it allegorically: the subject is encumbered with the responsibility for their child(ren).
 Children are a burden for the poor, they weigh heavily upon their parents.
-The younger the child, the more dependent they are on their mothers– older children walk, toddlers must be carried, but can feed themselves, the infants are carried by and feed from their mother.
+The younger the child, the more dependent they are on their mothers– older children walk, toddlers must be carried but can feed themselves, infants are carried by and fed by their mother.

 This is of course, not an extensive inventory of Medieval and Early Modern European infant carriers.
 I hope to add to it as I continue my research.
 From this survey of art history, we can get an idea of the basic types of carriers and how they were used.
 Simple pieces of cloth, tied at the shoulder or back could be used to support the weight of the infant or toddler, generally in a side sitting position on the wearer’s hip or front– and frequently on horseback.
 The sling was frequently seen only supporting the butt of the infant or child in Medieval art, likely due to the influence of swaddling on the practice of infant carrying.